bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Definitely do tomorrow
-* Prepare for driver's test
-* DMV appointment at 4pm
 * Think about partners concept
     * Finish partners part of demo page
+* Change rock music in onesheet to rock
+* Change references to stealing in annotations
 * Vacuum
-* Pump
-* Cardio
 * Workout
+* Try out headphones as hearing aids
+* Write to Anita

 # Today
 * BYCombo work